On the existence of curves with $A_k$-singularities on $K3$-surfaces: Tangent spaces and a new regularity condition

 \begin{remark} As far as we know, the previously known regularity condition for curves $C$ as in the statement of the proposition above is given by

 which has been deduced from \cite[Cor.~2.4]{keilen1}.
 This result is very different from Proposition \ref{prop:regolarita-gen} and we will not compare the two results here. \end{remark}

 We conclude this section with a naive upper-bound on the dimension of the equisingular deformation locus of an irreducible curve with only $A_k$-singularities on a smooth $K3$ surface.
-This result is a simple application of Clifford's theorem and for nodal curves it reduces to Tannenbaum's proof that Severi varieties of irreducible nodal curves on $K3$ surfaces have the expected dimension.
+This result is a simple application of Clifford's theorem, and for nodal curves it reduces to Tannenbaum's proof that Severi varieties of irreducible nodal curves on $K3$ surfaces have the expected dimension \cite{tan}.

 \begin{lemma} Let $|D|$ be a Bertini linear system on a smooth projective $K3$ surface $S.$ Let $C\in |D|$ be a reduced and irreducible genus $g$ curve with only $A_k$-singularities, $\tau$ of which are (not necessarily ordinary) cusps.
-Then, if $ES(C)\subset |D|$ is the equisingular deformation locus of $C$ in $|D|$, we have that
+Then

 \end{lemma}